Image Posted on Updated on

 Towards the end of the movie, an orange-red sunset appears again with the silhouette of a mob below it.
 This time the shadows are sharp.
 I could see clenched fists, sticks, long knives, and other frightening implements in the mix.
 I remember a red-orange cloth in one of the rooms in my grandmother’s house, with pentel pen-drawn figures of people, placards, slippers, and barbed wires.
 On the lower part of the plane, written with hardened gray acrylic paint squeezed from a tube, were the words “Justice is in our hands,” like they were piped lettering on a cake.
 The masses don’t completely get the essence of that line, even if I duplicate that poster and then wave them at the balcony of our second floor bahay-na-bato like flags.
 Many have forgotten the power that rests in them, and many of those who were once aware are now content with FB trolling and following some woman who’s giving me the Mein Kampf mistress vibe, black dress and sheen black hair and that overall diabolic-vampirish package.
 Why don’t we ‘ride’ with her and with where a lot of the doomsday signs are seemingly going to?
 Let’s make some purposeful use of the blossoming chaos, agitate the masses a bit, and then turn the elite, the landlords, and the corrupt politicians to beg and cower to be put in jail rather than they entertain the thought and horror of being guillotined by an angry crowd, as punishment for their cupidity and for the social injustices they propagate.

-The film is available in Jojo Devera’s Magsine Tayo!
+The film is available at Jojo Devera’s Magsine Tayo!
 Tumbler site.